Try everything: wood, pencil, ink, oil, acrylic.

 Prerequisites: all Foundation studio requirements PPB 3050 Artists' Books 3

 Traditional and sculptural books provide exciting options for artistic expression.
 This course is an interdisciplinary exploration of art in the book form, ranging from one-of-a-kind books to printed multiples and sculptural works.
 Individual projects focus on the relationship of form and content and employ a wide range of media and materials for text and/or images.
-Contemporary and historical artists’ books will be explored through critique, samples, slide lectures and field trips.
+Contemporary and historical artists’ books are explored through critique, samples, slide lectures, and field trips.

-Students explore the materials and techniques of book construction through a variety of forms, from simple pamphlets for editions to hardcover multiple-section books.
-Adhesive and non-adhesive bindings and covers, folded and sewn structures, and Japanese and Western styles are included.
+In this course, students explore the materials and techniques of book construction through a variety of forms, from simple pamphlets to hardcover multiple-section books.
+Adhesive and non-adhesive bindings and covers, folded and sewn structures, and Japanese and Western styles are examined.
 Additional projects include presentation cases, envelopes, and box-making.
-Integration of contents to outer wrapping is discussed, from self-promotion to client presentations.
+Integration of contents with outer wrapping is discussed as it relates to self-promotion and to client presentations.
 Demonstrations, material exploration, and class discussions complement student projects.

 Prerequisites: all Foundation studio requirements PPB 3060 Books: Series Sequence Structure 3

-This course explores the internal structure and content of the book form.
-Topics include the relationships between image/text, caption/illustration, and truth/lies.
-The development of voice, rhythm, and timing is examined as components of narrative structure.
-Although simple bookbinding is incorporated, the course concentrates on developing subject matter and ways of telling.
+This class explores the internal structure and content of the book form.
+The relationships between image and text and the development of voice, rhythm, and timing are examined as components of narrative structure.
+Although simple bookbinding is incorporated, the class concentrates on developing subject matter and ways of telling.
 Assignments include small editions and collaborative and student-proposed projects.
-Work may be produced using the medium of students’ choice, including photo, illustration, digital, printmaking, and drawing.
+Work may be produced using the student’s choice of medium, including photo, illustration, digital, printmaking, and drawing.
 Lectures, films, and readings complement course material.

-This course examines the traditional forms and contemporary possibilities of the printed book.
-From one-page poetry and political broadsides to multi-paged books, students explore a range of printing and distribution methods.
-Text and image, page layout, and overall book design are covered.
-Print technologies covered include letterpress with handset type and photo-polymer plate, relief and collograph techniques, and the wood-type poster press.
+This class examines the traditional forms and contemporary possibilities of the printed book.
+From one-page poetry and political broadsides to multi-page books, students explore a range of printing and distribution methods.
+Text and image, page layout, and overall book design are discussed.
+Print technologies covered include letterpress with handset type and photopolymer plate, relief and collagraph techniques, and the wood-type poster press.
 Projects may be one-of-a-kind, editioned, or collaborative.
-Basic bookbinding as appropriate to the projects will be covered.
+Basic bookbinding appropriate to the projects is covered.

-In this course, students learn how to make artwork with handmade paper from recycled materials, botanical fibers, and imported fiber.
-The course covers sheet formation for drawing, painting, and printmaking purposes, as well as 3D applications in sculpture or lighting projects.
-Work in related areas such as bookbinding, surface applications, and paper uses in other disciplines are encouraged.
+In this course students learn how to make artwork with handmade paper from recycled materials, botanical fibers, and imported fiber.
+The class covers sheet formation for drawing, painting, and printmaking purposes, as well as three-dimensional applications in sculpture or lighting projects.
+Work in related areas such as bookbinding, surface applications, and paper uses in other disciplines is encouraged.
 Students are expected to experiment with the technical information presented and develop new work.